Platformer: Scrolling

-One of the first platform games to scroll in all four directions freely and follow the on-screen character's movement is in a vector game called Major Havoc, which comprises a number of mini-games, including a simple platformer.
-One of the first raster-based platform games to scroll fluidly in all directions in this manner is 1984's Legend of Kage.
+One of the first platformers to scroll in all four directions freely and follow the on-screen character's movement is in a vector game called Major Havoc, which comprises a number of mini-games, including a simple platformer.
+One of the first raster-based platformers to scroll fluidly in all directions in this manner is 1985's Legend of Kage.

-In 1985, Enix released an open world platform-adventure game, Brain Breaker.
+In 1985, Enix released the action-adventure platformer Brain Breaker.

-The following year saw the release of a more successful open-world platform-adventure, Nintendo's Metroid, which was critically acclaimed for having a balance between open-ended and guided exploration.
+The following year saw the release of Nintendo's Metroid, which was critically acclaimed for a balance between open-ended and guided exploration.
 Another platform-adventure released that year, Pony Canyon's Super Pitfall, was critically panned for its vagueness and weak game design.
 That same year Jaleco released Esper Boukentai, a sequel to Psychic 5 that scrolled in all directions and allowed the player character to make huge multistory jumps to navigate the vertically oriented levels.
 Telenet Japan also released its own take on the platform-action game, Valis, which contained anime-style cut scenes.

 In 1987, Capcom's Mega Man introduced non-linear level progression where the player is able to choose the order in which they complete levels.
 This was a stark contrast to both linear games like Super Mario Bros. and open-world games like Metroid.
 GamesRadar credits the "level select" feature of Mega Man as the basis for the non-linear mission structure found in most open-world, multi-mission, sidequest-heavy games.
-Another Capcom platformer that year was Bionic Commando, a multidirectional-scrolling platform-action game which introduced a grappling hook mechanic that has since appeared in dozens of platform games, including Earthworm Jim and Tomb Raider.
+Another Capcom platformer that year was Bionic Commando, which popularized a grappling hook mechanic that has since appeared in dozens of games, including Earthworm Jim and Tomb Raider.